Global scale carbon removal and sequestration method

 The views expressed in this proposal are those of the author alone.

 The key to growing the free-floating kelp forest ecosystems, would be individual bamboo kelp buoys.
-The kelp buoys carrying the iron minerals required by the growing kelp plants and also assisting the juvenile kelp plants to stay afloat.
+The kelp buoys carrying the iron and other minerals required by the growing kelp plants.
+The bamboo buoys would also enable the attached juvenile kelp plants to stay afloat.

 THE FIX .